 - Partial Dentures are removable, as you can take them out for cleaning and to sleep.
-All On 4 and dental crowns are secured to dental implants and are permanent solutions that can only be removed by a dentist.
+All-On-4 Teeth are secured to dental implants and are permanent solutions that can only be removed by a dentist.

 - Partial Dentures can rub against gums and be uncomfortable over time.
 Prosthesis secured to dental implants do not move and will look and feel like natural teeth.

-- Partial Overdentures or “Snap-On” teeth are more expensive than a traditional partial denture, but less expensive than All On 4.
+- Partial Overdentures or Snap-On Teeth are more expensive than a traditional partial denture, but less expensive than All-On-4 Teeth.
 Although implants are required to hold the overdenture in place, partial overdentures are removable, and provide a much more secure, stable option than a traditional partial denture.